 The Contractor shall conduct post-transportation validation checks on no fewer than two percent (2%) of the NET services requests received in a month.
 The Contractor shall contact the Provider and verify that the Member had an appointment for a covered medical service.
-The Contractor shall verify that the Member received a covered medical service, but only that the service occurred.
+The Contractor shall verify that the Member received a covered medical service.
+The Contractor shall not verify the necessity of the transportation or of the medical service, but only that the service occurred.
 If the Contractor verifies with the Provider that there was no appointment, that the appointment was not kept or that the service was not a covered medical service, the Contractor shall record in its computer system the reason for the failed validation check.
 If a post-transportation validation check cannot be completed because the call to the Provider resulted in a busy signal or no answer after three (3) attempts, the Contractor shall enter into its system information that will alert the Member Services Call Center staff that any future requests to this specific Provider shall be validated before it can be authorized.